You know exactly how to make your business 10x better.

 So why aren't you?

 You’re not lazy or incapable.
-You’re stuck in a cycle of analysis paralysis, productive procrastination, overthinking, and hesitation that keeps interrupting execution right where growth happens.
+You’re stuck in a rut of analysis paralysis, productive procrastination, overthinking, and hesitation that keeps interrupting execution right where growth happens.

 You've run the exercises, you've got the strategy memorized, and you can even talk about it.
 Still, you're stalling on the only move that would change EVERYTHING.
 And you already know what it is.
 I help entrepreneurs pinpoint what blocks them from taking action and remove the block entirely.